Time is a mysterious commodity.

 Could it be that many of us have trained ourselves for busyness?

-But the truth is many people are just poor stewards of the days of our lives.
-Every individual gets to choose how they’ll spend their daily 24-hour allotment.
+But the truth is that many people are poor stewards of the days of their lives.
+Every individual gets to choose how to spend each daily 24-hour allotment.

 Stop complaining about how busy you are.
 Learn to make better choices.

-While some humans are addicted to the extreme of busyness, others are lazy and prefer to whine about time.
+Some people are addicted to the extreme of busyness.
+Others are lazy and prefer to whine about time.
+Neither is wise stewardship.

-You’re not God, and that means you can’t make time.
 But He did give you free will.
 Time already exists, and every human being has been given this present.
-You can learn to manage your day-to-day time budget well and thereby make the most of the years of your life.
+You can learn to manage your daily time budget well and thereby make the most of the years of your life.

-You can’t find time either.
-It’s not missing.
-Each moment and minute shows up in the present.
+You cannot find time either.
+It is not missing.
+Each moment and minute arrives in the present.

-You can’t make time or find time, but you can make better choices.
+You cannot make time or find time.
+But you can make better choices.

-You’re never going to find the time for the things you want.
-You’ll have to ruthlessly take the time to work and meet your goals.
+You are never going to find the time for the things that matter.
+You will have to ruthlessly take the time to work, serve, grow, and meet your goals.

 Set godly goals.
 Make good choices.
-Manage time so that it works for you and not against you.
+Manage your time so it works for you, not against you.